Another Term For Peer Pressure

 Q: What if I'm worried about a friend who is being pressured?

 A: Talk to your friend.
-Let them know you're there for them and offer your support.
+But let them know you're there for them and offer your support.
 You can also encourage them to seek help from a trusted adult, such as a parent, teacher, or counselor.

 Q: How can I help my child resist peer pressure?